signals-protocol/signals-v0/website/docs/governance/upgrades.md

 ## Configuration Changes

-Most parameter changes (OutcomeSpec, α) occur when creating a new market.
+Most parameter changes (OutcomeSpec, $\alpha$) occur when creating a new market.
 If a live market needs adjustment, use `updateMarketTiming` for timing changes.
 Structural changes (fees, different price sources) require new contract logic and therefore follow the upgrade checklist above.

 ## Transparency